AllysonDekovich/BSF_Metagenomics/notebook.md

 #SBATCH --mail-user=adekovic@vols.utk.edu

-run_MaxBin.pl -contig DM_C_t0_final.contigs.fa \
--abund DM_C_T0_coverage_updated.tsv -min_contig_length 1500 \
--thread 8 -out DM_C_T0_bins
+run_MaxBin.pl -contig DM_C_T0_final.contigs.fa -abund DM_C_T0_coverage_maxbin2.tsv -min_contig_length 1500 -thread 16 -out DM_C_T0_bins
 ```

-Along with providing the newly generated coverage file and the index contig assembly, I set the minimum contig length to be 1500 to ensure high quality contigs for binning later on.
+* `-min-contig-length`: each bin needs to have contigs greater than 1500 base pairs.

 **_Metabat2_**

-A common recommendation is for users to run several binning programs and then apply refinement tools to retain the highest-quality bins from both for downstream analysis.
-So, I will also run `metabat2`:
+Similar to `maxbin2`, `metabat2` utilizes nucleotide sequence composition (tetranucleotide frequencies) and `fairy`-generated coverage lists to determine MAG binning.
+However, instead of EM likelihood, `metabat2` will use those factors to calculate normalized, composite scores to build a graph structure (scores are edge weights, contigs are nodes).
+Similar contigs will then be connected, and the software will partition similar contigs into bins.
+Less manual tuning is needed because `metabat2` is an adaptive algorithm.

+**The code shown below is for a single timepoint (DM_C_T0) for clarity; however, I applied the same analysis across all timepoints and samples.**

 ```
 #!/bin/bash
 #SBATCH --job-name=DM_C_T0_metabat2
 #SBATCH --nodes=1
-#SBATCH --cpus-per-task=8
+#SBATCH --cpus-per-task=16
 #SBATCH -A ACF-UTK0032
 #SBATCH --partition=long
 #SBATCH --qos=long